PietroSassone/selenium-ta-demo/README.md

 **Test automation UI framework demo project.**

-Simple UI test automation in Java 11, demonstrating how to implement a scalable, flexible framework for running UI tests in parallel.
+UI test automation in Java 11, demonstrating how to implement a scalable, flexible framework for running UI tests in parallel.
 Supporting different browsers.
-Plus saving useful visual test reports.
+Plus saving useful visual test reports and web HTTP traffic records.

+*Note:* The test cases implemented are not extensive.
+Just a selection of all possible scenarios.
+For a small demo.

 **1. Technologies used**
 - Selenium 4 for UI tests